 Creating a science video required learning how to video edit.
 I started by watching a few beginning tutorials to learn the interface.
-But after that I made sure to not watch any particular 10-part course to learn editing—I just googled things as I went.
-I knew most of the things I would learn from a structured course wouldn’t benefit me.
+But after that I made sure to not watch any particular 10-part course to learn editing—I just googled problems as I went.
+I knew most of what I would learn from a structured course wouldn’t benefit me.
 I was trying to learn to edit this video, and I didn’t have plans to edit any future videos any time soon.

 As YouTube’s recommendation system learned that I was interested in video editing, it began to suggest videos about various specific video editing techniques.
 “How to do X in [my video editing software].”
 “Awesome Y Effect.”
-I watched these tutorials, but I didn’t bother to memorize the details of how to do anything specifically.
+I watched these tutorials, but I didn’t bother to memorize the details of how to do any action specifically.

-I knew that if I ever needed specific information about these things, I could look it up.
+I knew that if I ever needed specific information about these, I could look it up.
 Instead, I was exploring what’s possible.

 By watching random video editing videos, I learned: